EUtilities/site/my-docs/docs/API_Key/usageandkey.md

 ### Obtain an API Key

 Users can obtain an API key from the Settings page of their NCBI account.
 To create an account, visit [http://www.ncbi.nlm.nih.gov/account/](http://www.ncbi.nlm.nih.gov/account/).
-After creating the key, include it in each EUtility request by assigning it to the api_key parameter.
+After creating the key, include it in each EUtility API request by assigning it to the api_key parameter.
 For example:

 `api_key={API key value}`